SamBorisov/Bridge-UI/README.md

 - Contracts - folder with the ABIs and necessary keys for Infura or EtherscanProvider

 ## What could be better?
-The current branch doesn't have any validation and it's quite centralized!
+The current bridge doesn't have any validation and it's quite centralized!
 However...

-Bridge has a second branch [Bridge2](https://github.com/SamBorisov/Bridge/tree/Bridge2) that has good documentation, it is also working with Observers and Defenders!
+Bridge contracts have a second branch [Bridge2](https://github.com/SamBorisov/Bridge/tree/Bridge2) that has good documentation, it is also working with Observers and Defenders!
 This is an entirely new bridge that's more secure.
 There are links for the Observer/Defender and the Front-End that are built by others, working as a team!

 ## Technology used
 Solidity, OpenZeppelin, Hardhat, Node.js, React, Ethers and more